Asymmetrical spnnakers power sportboats like this Melges 24.

 Many sailors who cruise and daysail look at spinnakers with suspicion, regarding them as frightening racing sails, about as welcome on the foredeck as a pissed–off 600lb. gorilla.
-We've always felt that constant learning keeps sailing enjoyable, and we also believe that getting to your destination faster is a good thing, whether you're a racer, daysailor or a cruiser.
-Therefore, we're going to discuss adding a spinnaker, the options regarding sail type, and some gear to make launching and taming this beastly device simpler.
-We assume that our audience is a daysailing or cruising sailor or couple with a Hunter 27, Catalina 30 or similar, that you are experienced in the basics, can handle your boat with some proficiency, and are considering adding this dimension to your sailing.
+We've always felt that constant learning keeps sailing enjoyable, and we also believe that getting to your destination faster is a good thing, whether you’re a racer, daysailor or a cruiser.
+Therefore, we’re going to discuss adding a spinnaker, the options regarding sail type, and some gear to make launching and taming this beastly device simpler.
+We assume that our audience is a daysailing or cruising sailor or couple with a Hunter 27, Catalina 30 or similar.
+We also assume that you are experienced in the basics and can handle your boat with some proficiency.

 Spinnaker: The traditional spinnaker is a symmetrical sail, with either edge able to serve as the leading edge or luff, and is almost always used with a spinnaker pole.
 Most efficient type when sailing at deep downwind angles.